You’re considering a rebrand for your accounting firm, which means there are a range of situations you could be in right now:

 Some logo changes are much more significant.
 When Instagram went from the vintage-style camera icon to a brighter, simpler, more modern icon, there was a bit of an online riot until everyone settled down and understood what it meant and what they were saying.

 Fashion designers are beginning to re-evaluate their brands and go with a more simple, modern look rather than the more detailed or complex logo they used to have.
-Rolls Royce has recently changed its brand to work better in digital formats, and has included an element of its visual identity that has to do with the “spirit” of the brand.
+Rolls Royce changed its brand to work better in digital formats, and has included an element of its visual identity that has to do with the “spirit” of the brand.
 How you feel when you look at it.

 The question is not whether your brand needs to change.